Skip to main content

 • Pricing: Individual $10/mo, Business $19/user/mo, Enterprise $39/user/mo (source)

-Where it shines: Teams that use GitHub for everything.
+Where it shines: Solo builders and teams that use GitHub for everything.
 The PR review feature catches real bugs.
 Boilerplate generation is fast and reliable.

 Where it struggles: Complex reasoning tasks where Claude-based tools do better.
 You don't always know which model is running behind the scenes.
 The free tier has limits that hit fast for active developers.